Nick Senzel Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs have a 4.09 team ERA that ranks 12th across all MLB pitching staffs.
+- The Cubs have the 13th-ranked team ERA among all league pitching staffs (4.13).

-- Cubs pitchers combine to give up 111 home runs (one per game), the third-fewest in the league.
+- Cubs pitchers combine to surrender 112 home runs (one per game), the third-fewest in the league.

-- The lefty last appeared on Thursday against the St. Louis Cardinals, when he tossed six innings, allowing one earned run while giving up five hits.
+- The lefty last appeared in relief on Saturday, when he tossed 4 1/3 innings against the St. Louis Cardinals, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.